Trauma doesn't live in the past.

 It seeps into relationships, interrupts development, and reshapes the beliefs that guide a child's life.

-Join the world's foremost child trauma experts—Ana Gomez, Eboni Webb, Paris Goodyear-Brown, and more—as they share the strategies that make every session count.
+Join the world's foremost child trauma experts—Ana Gomez, Eboni Webb, Paris Goodyear-Brown, and many others as they share strategies including EMDR, creative therapies, somatic interventions, TraumaPlay (TM), MI, and additional skills that make every session count.

 You'll learn to: